Configure Inbound Invoice Routing

 1. Create a new Google Apps Script project:

-Go to and create a new project.
+Go to script.google.com and create a new project.
 Name it “Forward NetSuite Emails”.

 function forwardNetSuiteEmails() {